Train to Freedom

 Day 1 – Introduction to Harriet Tubman

-- Explain to the students they will be working together to place the life of Harriet Tubman in order
+Step 3: Explain to the students they will be working together to place the life of Harriet Tubman in order.

-- Call on a student to place the first slide in order on the timeline (use tape or magnet)
+Step 5: Call on a student to place the first slide in order on the timeline (use tape or magnet) and continue calling on students to place slides on the timeline.

-- After all slides have been placed on the timeline, mark on the map the trail Tubman followed.
+Step 6: After all slides have been placed on the timeline, mark on the United States map the trail that Tubman followed.

-- Ask pairs to contrast Tubman’s railroad with an actual railroad by recording each response on a Post-it note.
-(All the Post-it notes should be of various colors – ex. blue and pink )
+Step 9: Ask pairs of students to contrast Tubman’s railroad with an actual railroad by writing their responses on a Post-It note.
+(All the Post-it notes should be of various colors – ex. blue and pink.)
+Have pairs come to the board one at a time to read and place their Post-It notes on the diagram in the proper sections.

-- Next, have each pair compare the two by recording the similarities on a Post-it note.
+Step 10: Next, have each pair of students compare the two by recording the similarities on a Post-It note.
 (Everyone should now have the same color Post-it note – ex. yellow)

-- Lead a discussion by having the pairs come to the board to place their Post-it note difference for Tubman and their Post-it note for a railroad.
+Step 11: Lead a discussion by having the pairs come to the board to place their Post-It note difference for Tubman and their Post-It note for a railroad.

-- Wrap up the discussion by asking students how life would have been different if Tubman had been a courageous leader.
+Step 12: Wrap up the discussion by asking students how life would have been different if Tubman had not been a courageous leader.

 Day 2 – Creating the Train

-- Pass out copied pages of the book If You Traveled on the Underground Railroad to each pair of students.
+Step 2: Pass out copied pages of the book If You Traveled on the Underground Railroad by Ellen Levine to each pair of students.

-- Students read the page together and then each student writes a different summary/fact with an illustration on their square piece of white paper.
+Step 3: Have students read the page together and then write a different summary/fact with an illustration on their square piece of white paper.

-- They tape their summary to the railroad car after they read it.
+Step 4: Students now share their summaries and illustrations with the class, taping them to the railroad car after they read it.

-- Wrap up the activity by having students respond verbally/via writing to the following:
+Step 6: Wrap up the activity by having students respond verbally or via writing to the following:

 - Tubman’s quote, “I was the conductor of the Underground Railroad for eight years, and can say what most conductors can’t say.
 I never ran my train off the track and I never lost a passenger.”